codesmatrix/cordova-plugin-mediaac/README.md

         var myMediaac = new Mediaac("http://audio.ibeat.org/content/p1rj1s/p1rj1s_-_rockGuitar.mp3")
         myMediaac.play({ playAudioWhenScreenIsLocked : false })
+        myMedia.setVolume('1.0');

+> Note: To allow playback with the screen locked or background audio you have to add `audio` to `UIBackgroundModes` in the `info.plist` file.
+See [Apple documentation](https://developer.apple.com/library/content/documentation/iPhone/Conceptual/iPhoneOSProgrammingGuide/BackgroundExecution/BackgroundExecution.html#//apple_ref/doc/uid/TP40007072-CH4-SW23).
+Also note that the audio has to be started before going to background.

 - __order of file search__: When only a file name or simple path is provided, iOS searches in the `www` directory for the file, then in